Super-Protocol/docs/docs/developers/deployment_guides/blockchain/oracles.md

 **Save these values!** Important: different MRENCLAVE and MRSIGNER values are generated for each run of the `prepare` command.

-Finally, we will [encrypt and upload](/developers/cli_commands/files/upload) the prepared solution to a decentralized storage (Storj):
+Finally, we will [encrypt and upload](/developers/cli_commands/files/upload) the prepared solution to decentralized storage (Storj):

 ```shell
 ./spctl files upload oracle-solution.tar.gz --output oracle-solution.json --filename oracle-solution.tar.gz --metadata ./metadata.json